GrokCV/website/content/authors/ZihaoXiong/_index.md

 ---
 # Display name
-title: Yinrui Li
+title: Zihao Xiong

 # Full Name (for SEO)
-first_name: Yinrui
+first_name: Zihao
-last_name: Li
+last_name: Xiong

 # Is this the primary user of the site?
 superuser: true